MercySharon/AgriPredict_AI/README.md

 pip install -r requirements.txt

 Train models:
+Open Terminal - Ctrl + shift + ~
-python crop_yield.py
+then run: python cy.py
-python market_price.py
+and next: python mp.py

-Run the application:
+next Run the application:
 python app.py

 Open in browser:
 http://127.0.0.1:5000 -- with the link in the terminal after running app.py

+Then Open the index.html file and clivk on live server.